ScriptJayT/Articles/FTP Edit/Remote_with_FTP.md

 ## Upload

 The command `SFTP: Sync Local->Remote` will push any files in your root to the designated folder.
+It is smart enough to only sync the files that changed since the last upload.

 ## Boundaries